-More than 1,000 years ago, Native American potters were painting images, symbols and designs on their pots with "brushes" made from chewed yucca fronds, chewed at the tip to create small soft bristles.
-The "paint*" they used was of two types:
+More than 1,000 years ago, Native American potters were painting images, symbols and designs on their pots with "brushes" made from chewed yucca leaves, chewed at the tip to create small soft bristles.
+The "paint"* they used was of two types:

 a) Carbon: Carbon "paint"* is made from plant material, boiled and reduced to a sticky mass.
-When fired, the organic paint is charred in the heat, giving it permanence and a strong black color.
+When fired, the organic paint is charred in the heat, giving it permanence and a black color.

 b) Mineral: Mineral stains are made from iron, manganese, or copper rocks, alone or in combination.
 These pigments are finely ground and mixed in a solution of water or water with added clay to form a color-saturated slip.